DataExperts/dexih.transforms/README.md

 ###Validation Transform

 The validation transform automatically checks the fitness of incoming data.
-The validation transform performans automatic testswill automatically the data types of incoming data, and ens, against configurable validation rules, and the data type of the data.
+The validation transform automatically tests the data types of incoming data against configurable validation rules.
 Where data does not pass the validation, it can be cleaned, or marked for rejection.
 | Delta | Compares the incoming dataset, against another dataset, produces a delta, and generates a set of audit data.
 The delta has a number of update strategies that can be configured, including update/delete detection and history preservation.
 In a data warehouse this can be used to generate [type 2 slowly changing dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension).